Table of Contents

 Article VIII.
 Borrowing of Money and Issuance of Bonds

-(c) Erecting, extending, enlarging, maintaining and repairing any plant, building, machinery or equipment for the manufacture, supplying or distribution of gas, water, electricity, sewerage or drainage system, or any of them, and the condemning or purchasing of any lands, easements and rights-of-way which may be required therefore;
+(c) Erecting, extending, enlarging, maintaining and repairing any plant, building, machinery or equipment for the manufacture, supplying or distribution of any public utility and the condemning or purchasing of any lands, easements and rights-of-way which may be required therefore.

-(d) Constructing, paving, laying out, widening, extending, repairing and maintaining streets, lanes, alleys and ways, and the paving, constructing, laying out, widening, extending, repairing and maintaining of curbing and gutters along the same and the condemning or purchasing or any lands, easements or rights-of-way which may be required therefore;
+(d) Constructing, paving, engineering, widening, extending, repairing and maintaining streets, lanes, alleys and ways, and the paving, constructing, engineering, widening, extending, repairing and maintaining of curbing and gutters along the same and the condemning or purchasing of any lands, easements or rights-of-way which may be required therefore.

-(e) Any other purpose consistent with the promotion of health, education or the general welfare of the City of Milford.
+(e) Any other purpose consistent with the promotion of health, education, public safety, or the general welfare of the City of Milford.
 81 Del.
 Laws, c.
 136

 The City Council shall adopt a resolution proposing unto the electors of the City that money be borrowed by the City for any of the above-named purposes.
 The resolution proposing the borrowing shall plainly set forth the following matters: